escottalexander/stablecoin-challenge/README.md

 </details>

-First we should mention there are lots of different types of stablecoins on the market.
+🔍 First we should mention there are lots of different types of stablecoins on the market.
 Some are backed 1-1 with actual USD denominated assets in a bank (USDC, USDT).
 Others are backed by crypto and use special mechanisms to maintain their peg (Dai, RAI, LUSD/BOLD).

-This challenge is modeled after one of the first crypto-backed stablecoins called Dai - back when the only thing backing it was ETH.
+📚 This challenge is modeled after one of the first crypto-backed stablecoins called Dai - back when the only thing backing it was ETH.
 Later Dai would allow multiple types of collateral and change it's design somewhat so the version we are building is commonly referred to as "single collateral Dai".

-You are highly encouraged to have completed the Over-collateralized Lending challenge prior to attempting this one since we will be building on that same basic system.
+⚠️ You are highly encouraged to have completed the [Over-collateralized Lending challenge](https://speedrunethereum.com/challenge/over-collateralized-lending) prior to attempting this one since we will be building on that same basic system but won't be discussing it in detail.

 ---